RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 ## Exercise: interaction with the hardware

-- Go to `~/riot-course/exercises/getting-started/led` and follow the instructions of the
+- Follow the instructions of the
   [led exercise README](https://github.com/aabadie/riot-course-exercises/tree/master/getting-started/led)
   to toggle LEDs from shell commands

-- Go to `~/riot-course/exercises/getting-started/sensor` and follow the instructions of the
+- Follow the instructions of the
   [sensor exercise README](https://github.com/aabadie/riot-course-exercises/tree/master/getting-started/sensor)
   to read values from a sensor with shell commands